Resettlement Vision 2030

 What I did

-As the first service designer fully embedded in a policy team at the Ministry of Justice, I am exploring how design and policy can partner up to develop effective and impactful outcomes for the people, services, policies and the wider system.
+As the first service designer fully embedded in a policy team at the Ministry of Justice, I worked at the intersection of design, research, and policy to make the Criminal Justice System visible enough to act on.

 Next